-Bierschwale and J. Marvin Hunter thought that the structure was never entirely completed, although services were held in it for several years.
-In 1893 the Rev. O. Wilson was listed as the rector, but services were only held once every two months.29 In addition to the Holmes and the Lowrys, some of the early members were Theodore Splittgerber and his mother, Sophie, along with the families of George and Sara Cooper, William and Jane Higgins, and M. F. and Julia Carter.30 Like Henry Holmes, both George Cooper and William Higgins were natives of England.
+In later years, the newspaper would describe the building as a "handsome stone edifice."
+Unfortunately, no documented photograph of St. John's is known to exist, although the roof is visible in some of the early pictures of Mason's courthouse square.
+(The church appeared to resemble Grace Episcopal in Llano, which was finished around the same time.)
+Historians Margaret Bierschwale and J. Marvin Hunter thought that the structure was never entirely completed, although services were held in it for several years.
+In 1893, the Rev. O. Wilson was listed as the rector, but services were only held once every two months.
+In addition to the Holmes and the Lowrys, some of the early members were Theodore Splittgerber and his mother, Sophie, along with the families of George and Sara Cooper, William and Jane Higgins, and M. F. and Julia Carter.
+Like Henry Holmes, both George Cooper and William Higgins were natives of England.

 Henry and Lucia Holmes left Mason for Austin in 1887, where Henry served as private secretary to his good friend from his early days in Texas, Governor Lawrence Sullivan Ross.
-They returned to Mason in 1890.31 In the fall of 1894, the bishop appointed Henry lay reader at St. John's in the absence of a rector.
-For several months, he conducted services every Sunday morning, which was "a source of much satisfaction to himself and family, and those who attended learned to know more of the true workings of this church."32 Failing health finally forced him to stop, and he died in 1895.
+They returned to Mason in 1890.33 In the fall of 1894, the bishop appointed Henry lay reader at St. John's in the absence of a rector.
+For several months, he conducted services every Sunday morning, which was "a source of much satisfaction to himself and family, and those who attended learned to know more of the true workings of this church."34 Failing health finally forced him to stop, and he died in 1895.
 The Rev. D. F. Ward conducted his funeral.

 Shortly afterward, Lucia left Mason and went to live with her sister, Mary Sheldon, in Danvers, Massachusetts.
 After Mary died in 1909, Lucia spent nine months with her adopted daughter May in Memphis, Tennessee, before briefly returning to Mason.
 She settled permanently at St. Mark's Home for Women in Augusta, Maine, where she occupied her time volunteering for St. Mark's Episcopal Church.
-She enjoyed good health and even attended Sunday services two days before she died in 1918.33 Her body was sent to Mason to be buried beside Henry in the Gooch Cemetery.
+She enjoyed good health and even attended Sunday services two days before she died in 1918.
+Her body was sent to Mason to be buried beside Henry in the Gooch Cemetery.

 Meanwhile, St. John's Episcopal Church languished without the leadership of Henry and Lucia Holmes.
-The Lowrys, who had helped raise money for the church in 1888, left Mason around 1890.34 Services appear to have been discontinued shortly before January 1900, when the church building was temporarily used by the postal service after Mason's post office was destroyed by fire that month.35 In August 1910, the county commissioners directed that the pews from the abandoned Episcopal Church be taken for use as benches on the porches of the newly-completed courthouse.36 The church building was "going to rack very fast" by 1917 and was home to bats.37 The Bishop of West Texas apologized to Mason's Clean Town Club that the church had "been the means of holding in your beautiful little city a piece of property that has marred the appearance of its neighborhood."38 In 1918, the Mason National Bank purchased the deteriorated church, demolished it, and reused the stones in its new building at the corner of
+The Lowrys, who had helped raise money for the church in 1888, left Mason around 1890.
+36 Services appear to have been discontinued shortly before January 1900, when the church building was temporarily used by the postal service after Mason's post office was destroyed by fire that month.
+37 The church building was repaired and briefly used by the Baptists in 1905.
+38 In August 1910, the county commissioners directed that the pews from the abandoned

-29 Bierschwale, 187; Frontier Times, Nov.
+31 Bierschwale, 187; Frontier Times, Nov.
 1928, 68; Mason County News, Aug.
-11, 1893...
+11, 1893.

-30 Eilers, 181.
+32 Eilers, 181.

-33 Id., Dec.
+35 Id., Dec.
 26, 1918.

-34 Julius E. DeVos, Mail's Up!
+36 Julius E. DeVos, Mail's Up!
 The Mason County Post Offices (Mason, Tex.: Mason County Historical Commission, 2008), 39.

-35 Mason County Communities, 106, 144.
+37 Mason County Communities, 106, 144.